-We’ve been on the road for a while now; here’s summary of where we have been, and here is an account of the missions the Subaru/ IMBA Trail Care Crews have accomplished to date:
+We’ve been living on the on the road for a while now.
+Here’s summary of where we have been, and here is an account of the missions the Subaru/ IMBA Trail Care Crews have accomplished to date:

 Golden, Colorado – COMBA

 Working in conjunction with COMBA, the Trail Care Crews had meetings with officials and land managers from Jefferson County Open Space, Golden Parks and Rec staff, as well as the City of Lakewood.
 Kelly and Collins gave their Gateway Trails Presentation, which we used as a segway to open a dialog about the community’s need and desire for bike parks and progressive skills areas, as well as potential DH specific trails at Idaho Springs.
 Everyone was engaged in the dialog and a few potential locations were suggested.
 They were positive meetings and we were able to educate and clarify the difference between bike parks and skate parks.
-One thing I was primarily concerned with is that we clarify the difference between the wants and desires of the BMX community and mountain bike community, while there is a great deal of crossover, the advanced features craved by BMX users should be addressed, in addition to the skills features described in bike parks.
-Our goal should be to accommodate users of all skill levels, and our advocacy for skills parks and pump tracks should not replace dirt jumps and ramps!
+Our goal should be to accommodate users of all skill levels and disciplines, and our advocacy for skills parks and pump tracks should not replace dirt jumps and ramps!

 This is an issue I personally am heavily engaged in, as many mountain bike skills park advocates are afraid to ask for what is needed, and are satisfied with getting a few teeter totters, a few balance features, and a pump track.
 We are not doing our job if we do not accommodate the more advanced users as well when we present bike park master plans.
 Land managers are always going to be leery of the liability from large, advanced dirt jump/ features, but if we do not address the needs of all users, we will just be encouraging more rouge building.